Rosemary

 About Rosemary

-Rosemary is a culinary staple with intensely aromatic, needle-like leaves.
-Native to Mediterranean coastal regions, it prefers sunny, dry conditions.
-It can be challenging indoors due to high light needs and susceptibility to powdery mildew in stuffy conditions.
+Native to the Mediterranean region, rosemary is a culinary staple with intensely aromatic, needle-like leaves.
+It prefers sunny, dry conditions and can be challenging indoors due to high light needs and susceptibility to powdery mildew in stuffy conditions.

 Needs maximum light—6+ hours of direct sun.
-South-facing windows are best.
 Insufficient light is the top reason rosemary fails indoors.

 Tip